Semi-ATE/Semi-ATE/docs/source/buildtool/scripts.md

         “#Flow:”     Instead of the general description, the string after the tag is used.
                      If additional lines are used, they must be indented.
-        "->"         The string is then displayed in a separate node, which is arranged horizontally to the previous box.
+        "#->"        The string is displayed in a separate node, which is arranged horizontally to the previous box.
                      The Tag "#Flow:" must have been used previously.
         ":"          indicates a summary of tests.
 The 'test name' is the string